Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components.markdown

 # Practical Applications

 Principal component analysis is especially usefull in the following areas.
-1. Explaining PnL – returns on rates products can be explained using level, slope, curvature and residual.
+1. Explaining PnL – returns on rates products can be explained using level, slope, curvature and the residual.
 2. Hedging – appropiate portfolio hedging can be determined by neutralising the movements in the first few principal components.
-3. Relative Value Analysis – the richness/cheapness of the curve can be analysed usingthe residuals of the PCA.
+3. Relative Value Analysis – the richness/cheapness of the curve can be analysed using the residuals of the PCA.
 4. Scenario Analysis – Scenario generation using the three components to evaluate market risk.

 ## Code